netdata/blog/README.md

 ## Deploying to production

-To deploy the blog, just serve the statics files in the `public` directory.
+To deploy the blog, just serve the static files in the `public` directory.

-TODO: Netlify example pending.
+TODO: Netlify deployment instructions pending!